-The permanently restricted net assets at year-end of USD 256,229k (2017: USD 214,393k) represent the amounts held in the USD endowment fund together with net negative result of the EUR endowment fund.
-That is, the principal together with interest earned, changes in market value less management fees and income released - and cash and cash equivalents.
+The permanently restricted net assets as at 31 December 2021 of USD 339,041K (2020: USD 303,744K) represent the amounts held in both the USD and EUR endowment funds which includes the principal together with interest earned, changes in market value less management fees and income released - and cash and cash equivalents.
 The movements are reported in the Statement of Activities.

-The annual return of the endowment in 2019 was 18.4% (2018: -8.2%) against a policy benchmark return of 6.4% over the same period.
-Over the one-year period, this positive performance was a result of positive returns across major asset classes in USD terms.
-US equities and global equities were the best performing and posted returns of 31.6% and 28.4% respectively in USD terms.
+The annual return of the endowment in 2021 was 11.4% (2020: 13.6%) against a policy benchmark return (US inflation plus 4%) of 11.3% over the same period.
+Over the one-year period in 2021, this positive performance was a result of positive returns across major asset classes in USD terms.